OSHA and NFPA: Navigating Regulation for Flammable Paint Storage Cabinets

 The unfortunate case study of Fox Valley Systems shows what can happen when regulations are ignored.
 On March 6th, 2013

-, three employees at the Cary, Illinois aerosol paint factory were seriously injured in a chemical deflagration, and 26 OSHA violations, totaling $262,000 were levied against the company.
-A lot of these serious and willful violations were general bad business practices, like obstructing doorways, but a good deal of them were direct violation of the requirements for paint storage cabinets.
+, three employees at the Cary, Illinois aerosol paint factory were seriously injured in a chemical deflagration.
+As a result, the company received 26 OSHA violations, totaling $262,000.
+Many of these serious and willful violations were general bad business practices, such as obstructing doorways.
+Yet, a good deal of them were direct violation of the requirements for paint storage cabinets.

-Here are the Industrial Paint Shop regulations this company disobeyed as defined by OSHA in the Flammable and Combustible Liquids Regulations (OSHA Standard 1926.106 and 1926.152) and what it cost them:
+Here are the Industrial Paint Shop regulations that were broken (OSHA Standard 1926.106 and 1926.152) and what it consequently cost them:

 Non-Compliance Penalty Cost: $2,000

-The lock on a fireproof cabinet for paint was broken, resulting in a violation that could have easily been prevented.
+Because the lock on a fireproof cabinet for paint was broken, the company received a violation that could have easily been prevented.

 Non-Compliance Penalty Cost: $2,800

-The room the company was using did not meet the safety requirements or the storage capacity requirements for industrial chemical handling.
-The room they were using did not meet any of the drainage, spill containment, or electrical safety standards set forth by the NPFA 30 and OSHA Standards.
-They also egregiously exceeded the maximum storage space for flammable and combustible liquids.
-They were using a 10,000 square foot room as an indoor hazardous materials facility.
-The OSHA maximum square footage for fire safe industrial paint storage: 500.
+A $5,600 charge was levied, due to the room failing to meet the requirements for industrial chemical handling.
+In addition, the space did not meet any of the drainage, spill containment, or electrical safety standards set forth by OSHA Standards.
+They also exceeded the maximum storage space for flammable and combustible liquids, with a 10,000 square foot room.
+The maximum square footage for fire safe industrial paint storage: 500- hence the steep penalty.

 Non-Compliance Penalty Cost: $5,600

-To top everything off, the electrical wiring in the indoor storage was not approved for use in Class I, Division 2 Hazardous Locations.
+In addition to the above, the electrical wiring in the indoor storage was not approved for use in hazardous locations.

 Non-Compliance Penalty Cost: $2,800